shawxiaozhang/wefacts/docs/index.md

 ## Help

-If help is needed, please send an email to _histwx@gmail.com_ with the word "help" starting in the subject.
+If help is needed, please join our discussions on [https://groups.google.com/forum/#!forum/wefacts-users](WeFacts Google Group)